 It was an oasis.
 Our first day of summer was spent in a paradise we didn’t know we wanted, but it was clear we needed.

 If you go to Strawberry Park Hot Springs, you probably won’t have private pool access unless you schedule a massage.
-The experience is still gorgeous and unlike any other hot springs facility I’ve been to so far.
+However, the overall experience is still gorgeous and unlike any other hot springs facility I’ve been to so far.

 Be aware, however, that the summer season is extremely busy, and weekends are the worst.
 You’ll still be in paradise, but you’ll probably have to share it with 50 other people.
 To avoid this—and the parking lot filling up, which means turning around and not getting to soak—try to schedule a trip during the shoulder seasons, or mid-week.
 Tranquility is easier to achieve without a large crowd, even if the setting is Eden-esque.